 What does it mean to testify to Jesus Christ?
 Have you ever had the opportunity to proclaim your faith?
 Peter’s bold testimony in this coming Sunday’s Gospel reading is a compelling lesson on Christian responsibility, but also on human happiness.

-Father Ian VanHeusen presents his weekly reflection for the Gospel reading from the 21st Sunday in Ordinary Time, Matthew 16:13-20, when Jesus gives Peter the keys to the Kingdom, founding the Catholic Church.
+Father Ian VanHeusen presents a Catholic Bible Study on the Gospel reading from Matthew 16:13-20, when Jesus gives Peter the keys to the Kingdom, founding the Catholic Church.

 We invite you to watch Father’s video, then prayerfully read the Gospel and reflection.
 We pray that this might help you in your apostolate, your family, your classroom, or personally… to prepare for and more deeply experience Sunday’s Mass, and to better integrate the Sacrament and the readings into your daily life.

 1. Courage is the gift of the Holy Spirit.

 3. Sharing our faith is the path to fulfillment and happiness.